 - An ill-conditioned system arising from real experimental data

 often indicates a deeper problem with experimental design,

 data acquisition protocols, or even with the underlying model.

 - Instead of proceding with the back-substitution step after

-column back to the left.
-We thus use the last row to eliminate the
+can be continued, using the last row to eliminate the

 last column coefficients, the next-to-last row to eliminate